Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 that is, the C++ library functions can be called directly from Python thanks to [ctypes](https://docs.python.org/3/library/ctypes.html)!.

-Moreover, the C++ library functions can be called from Numba jitted functions.
+Moreover, the C++ library functions can be called from Numba compiled functions.
 For example:
 ```python
 >>> import numba